What Is A Sump Pump? Everything You Need To Know

 How To Maintain A Sump Pump?

 Sump pumps require routine maintenance.
 The pump can become clogged with dirt, sand, and other material, limiting its capability during an emergency.
-We advise servicing your sump pump every six months since most homeowners don’t realize their pump isn’t operating until it’s too late.
+I advise servicing your sump pump every six months since most homeowners don’t realize their pump isn’t operating until it’s too late.

 1. The pump should be standing upright.
 The motor’s vibration frequently causes pumps to shift.
 The float arm may get stuck if the pump is not seated straight.